Our Price Setting and Listing Policies

 In addition, we as owners are being charged commissions and credit card fees.

-In a world-wide economic paradigm that must shift to a sustained-level economy, the micro-market of renting vacation rental properties should function without an intermediary that takes as much as one-third of the revenue for objectively doing very little in return.
-Additionally, 3rd party brokers (in particular VRBO and Airbnb) essentially act as if they are the owners of the properties that we list on their platforms.
-Instead, we, as owners, have to do all rental arrangements, and perform efforts for housekeeping and scheduling, hot tub service, property maintenance, repairs, and on and on, and pay for everything, such as property taxes, HOA fees, ever rising insurence premiums, water, electricity, refuse pick-up, Internet service, TV service, hot tub maintenance, quarterly tax returns for the rental activity, and on and on.
+Additionally, third-party brokers (in particular VRBO and Airbnb) essentially operate as if they are the owners of the properties that we list on their platforms.
+Instead, we, as owners, have to deal with all rental arrangements and perform all efforts for housekeeping and scheduling, hot tub service, property maintenance, repairs, and alike, and pay for everything, such as property taxes, HOA fees, ever rising insurance premiums, water, electricity, refuse pick-up, Internet service, TV service, hot tub maintenance, quarterly tax returns for the rental activity, handyman bills when something minor goes wrong during a rental, and on and on.

 =============================